titi0001/project-CRUD-Docker-Jest/README.md

-# Projeto Talker-Manager
+# Talker-Manager project

-# Contexto
+# context

-Esta API fornece uma solução moderna e avançada para o gerenciamento de informações de pessoas, desenvolvida com o framework Express e a linguagem de programação Node.js.
-Ela oferece uma variedade de recursos para realizar as operações CRUD (Criar, Ler, Atualizar e Deletar) de forma eficiente e segura.
+This API provides a modern and advanced solution for managing people's information, developed with the Express framework and the Node.js programming language.
+It offers a variety of features to perform CRUD (Create, Read, Update and Delete) operations efficiently and securely.

-Com esta API, é possível facilmente realizar operações de pesquisar, cadastrar, editar e excluir pessoas cadastradas, garantindo assim a organização e segurança dos dados.
-O armazenamento dos dados é feito através do uso do módulo fs, que escreve em um arquivo Json, proporcionando uma implementação simples e rápida para a necessidade.
-Além disso, é possível acessar a documentação construída no swagger disponível na rota "/doc" para uma melhor compreensão e utilização da API.
+With this API, it is possible to easily carry out operations of searching, registering, editing and deleting registered people, thus guaranteeing the organization and security of the data.
+Data storage is done using the fs module, which writes in a Json file, providing a simple and fast implementation for the need.
+In addition, you can access the documentation built into the swagger available in the "/doc" route for a better understanding and use of the API.

-# Tecnologias usadas
+# Technologies used

-Back-end:
+Backend:
 > Node.js

-> Express
+> express

-> Docker
+> docker

-# Executando aplicação
+# Running application

-## Instalação com docker
+## Installation with docker

-* Rode o serviço node com o comando:
+* Run the node service with the command:
   > docker-compose up -d

-Esse serviço irá inicializar um container chamado talker_manager
+This service will start up a container called talker_manager

-* Use o comando:
+* Use the command:
   > docker exec -it talker_manager bash

- Ele te dará acesso ao terminal interativo do container criado pelo compose, que está rodando em segundo plano
+  It will give you access to the interactive terminal of the container created by compose, which is running in the background

-* Instale as dependências com (comando utilizado dentro do container docker) :
+* Install the dependencies with (command used inside the docker container):
 > npm install

-* Execute a aplicação com (comando utilizado dentro do container docker) :
+* Run the application with (command used inside the docker container):
- > npm start ou npm run dev
+  > npm start or npm run dev

-## Instalação local
+## Local installation

-* Instale as dependências com (comando utilizado dentro do container docker) :
+* Install the dependencies with (command used inside the docker container):
 > npm install

-* Execute a aplicação com (comando utilizado dentro do container docker) :
+* Run the application with (command used inside the docker container):
- > npm start ou npm run dev
+  > npm start or npm run dev

- Para rodar o projeto desta forma, obrigatoriamente você deve ter o node instalado em seu computador
+  To run the project this way, you must have node installed on your computer
 #